 Step by Step Cleaning Guide

-Step 1: Spray the Whole Thing
+How to Wash an RV - Step 1: Spray the Whole Thing

 Depending on how it’s constructed, your RV body may be more susceptible to damage so avoid using anything more powerful than a garden hose.
 Use the spray attachment to adjust the power to an effective level.
 The soft mitts and brushes you should have on hand are what remove dirt from your RV that the sprayer cannot take off.